Looking to boost sales and take your e-commerce business to the next level?!

 - Place them above the fold

 - Surround them with white space

 Canadian Tire presents a perfect example of what CTAs should look like.
 They’re using red CTAs, surrounded by enough white space to make them stand out, with an inviting label to “shop now.”

-Take note: the color red is often times perfect for calls-to-action.
-It’s a color of love and passion, but it also means courage, action, and determination.
-Which is why it works so well as a CTA color.
+Take note: the colour red is oftentimes perfect for calls-to-action.
+It’s a colour of love and passion, but it also means courage, action, and determination.
+Which is why it works so well as a CTA colour.

 5. Highlight deals of the day

 This is a fairly simple strategy that shows different deals each day.
 Deals of the day are magnets for your visitors.

 Once people notice them, they’ll instantly become hooked.
 They’ll develop a habit of coming back to your site every day to see what the latest deal is.

 The more frequently they visit your store, the higher the chance they will buy something from you.